Loudon Wainwright III And Vince Giordano Play From The Great American Songbook

 (SOUNDBITE OF SONG, "A SHIP WITHOUT A SAIL")

-LOUDON WAINWRIGHT II WITH VINCE GIORDANO AND THE NIGHTHAWKS: (Singing) I don't know what day it is or if it's dark or fair.
+WAINWRIGHT, GIORDANO AND THE NIGHTHAWKS: (Singing) I don't know what day it is or if it's dark or fair.
 Somehow that's just the way it is.
 And I don't really care.
 I go to this or that place.
 I seem alive and well.
-My head is just a hat place, my breast an empty shell, and I've a faded dream to sell.
-All alone, all at sea, why does nobody care for me?
+My head is just a hat place, my breast an empty shell, and I've a faded dream to sell all alone, all at sea.
+Why does nobody care for me?
 When there's no love to hold my love, why is my heart so frail, like a ship without a sail?
 Out on the ocean...

 Was this album one of the last things you did before COVID shut things down?